 On Mission Lakota, missionaries travel to Rosebud Reservation in South Dakota, where they experience what true reservation life is like.
 Historically, Native people have been underrepresented and underserved in mainstream America.
 Our desire is to affirm, respect and embrace the God-given cultural realities of Native American people, through authentic relationships and culturally supportive programs, instead of rejecting or demonizing their sacred cultural ways.
 Activities on the Rosebud Reservation include interacting with at-risk youth, lessons on Native history and worship at a local church.

 Mission Navajo is an opportunity to serve the people of Navajo nation by coming alongside them and helping with both their physical and spiritual needs.
-Missionaries travel to Gallup, New Mexico and stay at Rehoboth Christian School to assist with work projects, discipleship, spiritual uplifting, and Vacation Bible School lessons, on and around Navajo nation.
+Missionaries travel to Gallup, New Mexico to assist with work projects, discipleship, spiritual uplifting, and Vacation Bible School lessons, on and around Navajo nation.